bharatari/mercury-alpha/README.md

 The configuration file declares what features should run when the server starts.
 All features are implicitly disabled by default.
 You must explicitly enable them in the configuration file.

+Create an `output` folder in the root project directory to hold recordings.

 Finally, to be able to run the application, you'll have to install dependencies and transpile the source files:

 1. `npm install` to install project dependencies